 Lives and works in Houston, TX, USA

-She is the co-founder and board member of Pasfarda Arts & Cultural Exchange, a not-for-profit organization based in Chicago dedicated in promoting peace through the arts.
+Avisheh is a board member of the Houston Arts Foundation, and a co-founder of Pasfarda Arts & Cultural Exchange, an arts and cultural producer organization promoting peace through the arts.

-In the same way that I had to go to basements to take shelter from bombs or to adapt in new environments, my work has become a stacking of meaning, purpose, and memory.
-By directing attention inward toward the personal, I re-emerge outward toward the collective experience.
+In the same way that I had to go to basements to shelter from bombs during the Iraq-Iran war or to adapt to new environments as an immigrant, my work has become a stacking of meaning, purpose, and documentation.